-Ellis Machinery Selection of drills is very extensive with drills suitable for many different soils, weather conditions and seed types.
+Ellis Machinery have been sourcing machinery for farmers around the globe for over 25 years.
+Ellis Machinery's selection of seed drills is very extensive with drills suitable for many different soils, weather conditions and seed types.
 Power harrow combination drills and tine seeders for wet conditions, and the ever popular Vaderstad Rapid and Horsch DC Pronto for high output drilling in drier conditions.
 With the recent increase in direct drilling Ellis Machinery now stock a range of Claydon, Moore and Sumo direct drills....
 Read More

 Establishing a crop is the most important part of the farmer’s job.
 The profitability of the farm depends on the success of the crop and all the jobs throughout the year revolve round it.
 It is important to get the cultivation methods right and create the seedbed, it is also important to maintain the crop during the year, but all of this will be useless without the crop being planted correctly.